 And that extensive effort is why vaccine harms are extremely rare, and why a body of literature that consists of tens of thousands of studies from all over the world shows that vaccines are very, very safe.

-Acknowledgements: I am grateful to Allison Hagood, Rene Najera, Paul Offit and Alice Warning Wasney for feedback to previous drafts, and to the Skeptical Raptor for hosting and reviewing the post.
+Acknowledgement – I am grateful to Allison Hagood, Rene Najera, Paul Offit and Alice Warning Wasney for feedback to previous drafts.
 All errors are, of course, my own.